arnabxero/PHP_CRUD_RESTful_API_by_Arnob/README.md

 }</code>
 This will return a single entry with the key 'id'.
 Change 'id' to test the API.

+3. To create an entry, put this link http://localhost/php_rest_api_arnab/api/events.php and provide a http body as like this =  <code>{
+    "name": "EventName",
+    "location": "EventLocation",
+    "date": "EventDateTime"
+}</code>
+This will create a new entry.

-3. To update an entry, put this link http://localhost/php_rest_api_arnab/api/events.php and enter this in http body =
+4. To update an entry, put this link http://localhost/php_rest_api_arnab/api/events.php and enter this in http body =
     <code>{
     "id": "5",
     "name": "EventName",